burningwave/core/README.md

     ${paths.main-class-paths};\
     ${paths.main-class-paths.extension};\
     ${paths.java-memory-compiler.additional-class-paths}
-#This variable is empty by default and could be valorized by developer
+#This variable is empty by default and can be valorized by developer.
+All
-paths.java-memory-compiler.additional-class-paths=
+#paths inserted here will analyze by JavaMemoryCompiler component before
-#This variable is empty by default and could be valorized by developer
+#compiling to search for all classes imported from sources
 paths.java-memory-compiler.class-repositories=
 paths.main-class-paths.extension=\
     //${system.properties:java.home}/lib//children:.*?\.jar|.*?\.jmod;\